cubazis/inno_comicon_fall/labs/lab1/README.md

 ## Coding

-# “ComiCon” Notes

 ### Stage one.
 Repentance.

 First, let me apologize (as usual at our university) for the inconvenience. lol.

 It was assumed that the first lab session we have an interactive code practive.
-That is why such things as the names of the service variables for implementing the lexical analyzer (*yytext*; *yy1eng*; *yylineno*) were incomprehensible to you.
+That is why such things as the names of the service variables for implementing the lexical analyzer (*yytext*; *yyleng*; *yylineno*) were incomprehensible to you.

 Soryan.
 Now we will fix it.
 ___